 How to Create an Organization Knowledge Management Framework

-It all starts with a knowledge management framework.
-We’re delving into the fundamentals of this framework so you can begin creating your own knowledge management processes, or optimize existing methods to better support your organization.
+In this guide, we’re delving into the fundamentals of this framework so you can begin creating your KM processes or optimizing existing methods to better support your organization.

-A knowledge management framework supports everything knowledge-related, including:
+A knowledge management strategy framework supports everything knowledge-related, including:

 - Information found in an employee handbook